egisnmir/react-shop/README.md

 #### Bugs:
 * Fix "remove from cart" button
-* Fix routing.
-Clicking on product in "favorites" brings you to a different route
+* Fix "favorite" button in product details
 * Notifications are a bit messed up